-The short gameplay time is slightly compensated by the variety of locations.
+The short gameplay time is only very slightly compensated by the variety of locations.
 There are sharp contrasts between Stark and Arcadia, and also between different parts of them.
 The switch between the sunny Casablanca and the depressing Newport in the initial part of the game is just the beginning of location-jumping that will accompany you till the end.
-Dreamfall still feels like a long journey.
+Dreamfall still feels like a journey.

 Instead of enlarging its world, Dreamfall attempts to bring some variety into the gameplay with its fighting sequences.
 I think you've heard enough about those.
-But you must see them to believe how bad they really are.
+But you must experience them to believe how bad they really are.
 They make absolutely no sense.
 If you can win a fight, you will win it.
 Just press the "strong attack" button several times.
 If you aren't supposed to win a fight, you won't, no matter how hard you try.
 The opponents' behavior is idiotic beyond belief.
 If, for example, you fight two people, one of them will patiently stand and wait till you hack his friend to death before he attacks you.
 You can't move normally during fights, and the awful camera doesn't help much, either.
 And yet, the fights you are supposed to win are still pitifully easy.

 Which brings me to the next point: why let the player choose if all the choices lead to the same result anyway?
 You'll be often given several dialogue options, but they are merely cosmetic.
 No matter what you choose, the result will be the same.
 Only on one or two occasions, you'll have a "wrong" dialogue choice that will lead to a fight you won't be able to win.
 Which is just a fancy way of saying "Game Over".
 I was really angry when I saw how blatantly unimportant those choices were.
-I could've accepted it if Dreamfall was honest in its linearity, but why to deceive the players like that?
+I could have halfway accepted it if Dreamfall was honest in its linearity, but why deceive the player like that?
 The most infuriating "dialogue choice" came near the end of the game.
 You must decide whether to kill a certain character or to spare his life.
 Out of understandable curiosity, I selected the "kill" option.
 The protagonist said something like: "Yes, I'll have to kill you", and after a short break: "No, I can't do that!".
 Really, I'm not joking.
 And this is supposed to be a choice?!
-It was like in some Japanese RPGs, where you can select "No" as much as you want, but will still be forced to accept every quest you're given.
+It's like in Japanese RPGs, where you can select "No" as much as you want, but will still be forced to accept every quest you're given.

 The story is also blatantly underdeveloped and lacks detail.
 What do we learn about the Six?
 Nothing.
 We just realize that they are obviously evil.
 But what is their motivation?
 We don't know.
 Much of the characterization is flat, descending into cliches, generalizations, and trivialities that even Japanese RPGs try to stay away from.
-The motives of the characters are often poorly explained; for example, there is nothing convincing in Kian's ideological changes, and the whole thing feels rushed.
+The motives of the characters are often poorly explained; for example, there is nothing convincing in Kian's ideological changes, and the whole thing feels awfully rushed.

 The writing can get corny.
 I found the comic relief largely inappropriate, especially the pop culture references in Crow's dialogues.
 Anachronisms should also be done with style, as early Monkey Island games showed.

-The narrative of Dreamfall is also clearly unfinished.
+The story of Dreamfall is also clearly unfinished.
 It's true that Zoe's story is more or less resolved in the end, but we are left with so many unanswered questions that you want to scream "Where is the second part?!" after you finish the game.
 You'll begin doubting whether they sold you all the game discs when you have completed it.